joecity/jekyll-now/_posts/2015-02-24-team-metrics.md

 </div>
 </section><!-- /#table-of-contents -->

-An interesting question that often gets asked is "what metrics should we use to measure the performance and progress of a team"?
+An interesting question that often gets asked is "what metrics and KPIs should we use to measure the performance and progress of a team"?

 I am not talking about measuring the product.
 Innovation accounting, actionable metrics, outcomes, impacts, whatever you may be using, are ultimately the most important measure and motivator for a team.
 This is for another post.

 I am talking about a step earlier than that, measuring how the team is performing and working together.
 Measuring performance of developers has always been a difficult task, and it doesn't get any easier with the modern day collaborative, self organising, cross functional agile team.

-So what things should be keep in mind?

 ## Beware: the Heisenburg Effect